 History of SMM Formation in Indonesia

-With the approval of the idea to open the formation of the native Montfortian candidate, the Region of Indonesia stepped on a historic point that determined the future of SMM in Indonesia.
-We must admit that until then, the SMM had not done much to promote the native Montfortian vocation, and even until 1978 the missionaries had not accepted new Indonesian members.
-Some think that SMM did not come to Indonesia to seek followers, but to help establish a local church, but if someone insists on joining the SMM, then he must attend education until he becomes a Diocese priest, then only his qualifications to become Montfortian will be determined. observed first.
-Some worry that the native Montfortians will not grow to be big and will only become a small group walking alone with no one to support them.
+After decades of Montfortians working in Kalimantan, some youths began to express their intention to become Montfortians.
+Thus the regional deliberations also discussed the formation of native Montfortian candidates.
+The fact shows that in the past ten years (1965–1975), SMM has grown to 12 young missionaries (10 priests and 2 brothers), but on the other hand, in the same period several pioneer missionaries have also left Indonesia.
+Based on this fact, the leaders of the deliberations asked several questions: What about the future of QMS in Indonesia?
+Do we maintain the principle that candidates must first become Diocese priests before applying to become Montfortian?
+Shouldn't we think of a Montfortian coaching house in Malang or in Bandung?
+If we choose Bandung, will we open a house of education together with the Diocese of Sintang Diocese?
+Is there anyone among us who can be a mentor for the candidates?
+With the approval of the idea to open the formation of the native Montfortian candidate, the Indonesian Region stepped on a historic point that determined the future of SMM in Indonesia.
+We must admit that until then, the Montfort Missionaries had not done much to promote the native Montfortian vocation, and even until 1978 the missionaries had not actually accepted new Indonesian members.
+There are those who think that SMM came to Indonesia not to seek followers, but to help establish a local church, but if someone insists on joining the Montfort Missionaries, then he or she must attend education until he becomes a Diocese priest, then his qualifications to become a Montfortian will be determined.
+There are also those who worry that the native Montfortians will not grow to be big and will just be a small group walking alone with no one to support them.
 The views of these missionaries cannot be separated from the situation and conditions at certain times in the history of the mission, the vast and difficult-to-reach areas, the number of personnel that has never reached the expected number, the generation of pioneers who are getting older and the candidates for priests are very few.

 Starting the Novitiate